The Platform Value System

 The Retainer

-I operate the roadmap with your leadership team as a fractional executive, with your enterprise value re-scored quarterly.
+A fractional executive seat: I run the roadmap with your leadership team and re-score your enterprise value each quarter.
 Limited seats.

 Stake-Readiness